Norton Utilities: Reviews

 BYTE in 1989 listed Norton Utilities 4.5 for DOS as among the "Distinction" winners of the BYTE Awards, stating that it was "an essential first-aid kit".
+That year Jerry Pournelle said regarding 4.5, "I'm already on record as saying that everyone needs the Norton Utilities ...
+[4.5] is a major upgrade, and worth getting.
+Recommended".

 Darian Graham-Smith of PC Pro gave Norton Utilities 14 an overall rating of 2 of 6 stars.
-He concluded “There's simply no good reason to pay this much for such a flimsy collection of tools.”
+He concluded "There's simply no good reason to pay this much for such a flimsy collection of tools."

-PC World reviewed Norton Utilities 15 and concluded that “Norton Utilities may have outlived its usefulness.
-If your system isn't running as fast as you think it should, uninstalling unnecessary software and pruning background applications using Windows' own tools or downloadable freebies are a more cost-effective first defense.”
+PC World reviewed Norton Utilities 15 and concluded that "Norton Utilities may have outlived its usefulness.
+If your system isn't running as fast as you think it should, uninstalling unnecessary software and pruning background applications using Windows' own tools or downloadable freebies are a more cost-effective first defense."

 A PC Magazine review gave Norton Utilities 15 a score 3 of 5 stars.
-They argued that Norton Utilities is lagging behind competition, adding that “this PC tune-up utility can give an aged PC a new lease on life, but it lacks some of the features and performance found in competing software.”
+They argued that Norton Utilities is lagging behind competition, adding that "this PC tune-up utility can give an aged PC a new lease on life, but it lacks some of the features and performance found in competing software."

 ITProPortal.com gave Norton Utilities a rating of 6 out of 10.
-They concluded, “Norton Utilities did a satisfactory job of de-gunking and increasing the overall performance of our test laptop, but it doesn’t stack up well against rival suite System Mechanic 11".
+They concluded, "Norton Utilities did a satisfactory job of de-gunking and increasing the overall performance of our test laptop, but it doesn't stack up well against rival suite System Mechanic 11".

-TopTenReviews.com gave Norton Utilities a 7.7-star rating out of 10 and said, “Norton Utilities has good help and support features and is above average in terms of ease of use.”
+TopTenReviews.com gave Norton Utilities a 7.7-star rating out of 10 and said, "Norton Utilities has good help and support features and is above average in terms of ease of use."

 Controversies

 January 2012 source code hack

 On 17 January 2012, Symantec admitted to their network getting hacked.
-A hacker known as “Yama Tough” obtained Symantec's source code by hacking an Indian Government server.
+A hacker known as "Yama Tough" obtained Symantec's source code by hacking an Indian Government server.
 Yama Tough has released parts of the source code, and has threatened to release more.
 According to Chris Paden, a Symantec spokesman, the source code that was taken was from enterprise products that were between five and six years old.